Docs

 });

-Get-methods are also wrapped.
-They return typed values directly.
+Get-method helpers are also generated.
+They return typed values directly:

 val current = contract.currentCounter();